Welcome to Words Will Work 2019

 We believe writing is a means of self-expression and growth.
 We offer writing workshops and talks by local authors to inspire other writers to tell their own stories in their own form.

-Even if you’ve only written a To-Do list before, this very first South Auckland Writers Festival may be just what you need to hit the ground writing.
+Even if you’ve only written a To-Do list before, the South Auckland Writers Festival may be just what you need to hit the ground writing.

 The aim of our festival is to provide an event for writers that has a uniquely South Auckland flavour.